FairpoolDEX/contracts/Market-Crash-Protection.md

 ### Guaranteed price

-Guaranteed price is a decimal number that represents the price at which you can sell the [base token](#base-token).
+Guaranteed price is a decimal number that represents the price at which you can sell the [base token](#base-token) if the [market price](#market-price) crashes below the guaranteed price.
 See "[How to save money](#how-to-save-money)".

-Example:
+Examples:

 * 20.0
 * 40.45
 * 10000.0

+Notes:

+* Guaranteed price is a parameter of [Market Crash Protection contract](#market-crash-protection-contract).
+* A single [MCP contract](#market-crash-protection-contract) can specify a single guaranteed price.
+* It is possible to deploy multiple [MCP contracts](#market-crash-protection-contract) for different guaranteed prices.

 ### Expiration date

 TODO

+### Market price

+Market price is a decimal number that represents the highest bid price at which you can sell the [base token](#base-token) for [quote token](#quote-token) on the open market.
+For example: "The market price of ETH is 3000 USDT".

+Examples:

+* 20.0
+* 40.45
+* 10000.0

+Notes:

+* Different markets may have different prices.
+For example, Binance ETHUSDT market may have a market price of 3000, while Uniswap ETHUSDT market may have a market price of 3010.

 ### Premium